Why Some Papers Are Rejected After Minor Revisions

 • Journal priorities may shift

-Acceptance depends on comparative positioning at the time of decision.
+Acceptance depends on relative positioning at the time of final decision.

 6. Reviewer Fatigue and Reduced Tolerance